BCISOFT/sentinel-docs/docs/features/security-logs.md

 - **Blocked**: the request was stopped by Sentinel (HTTP 403).
 Detected attacks are always blocked.
-- **Not blocked**: the event was only recorded (for example failed logins or logged POST/PUT/PATCH/DELETE requests), the request was allowed to proceed.
+- **Not blocked**: the event was only recorded (for example failed logins, logged POST/PUT/PATCH/DELETE requests, or a **Detection Skipped** event), the request was allowed to proceed.

 The same status is shown in the event details dialog.